Make These Easy And Delicious High Protein Winter Breakfasts

 Creating a balanced breakfast involves combining protein with other essential nutrients—fiber-rich carbohydrates (veggies and fruits) and healthy fats.
 This trifecta provides sustained energy, supports metabolism, and ensures you receive a range of vital nutrients.

-Protein: Include a high-quality protein source, like eggs, cottage cheese, Greek yogurt, smoked salmon, turkey sausage, tempeh, etc.
+Include a high-quality protein source, like eggs, cottage cheese, Greek yogurt, smoked salmon, turkey sausage, tempeh, etc. Aim for 20-40 grams of protein!

-Carbohydrates: Opt for complex carbohydrates (100% whole grains, oats, beans, or fruits) to provide a steady release of energy.
+Opt for complex carbohydrates (100% whole grains, oats, beans, or fruits) to provide a steady release of energy.
+For most women, that looks like 1/2-1 cup of carbs.

-Fats: Incorporate healthy fats from sources like nuts, seeds, avocados, or olive oil to enhance flavor and promote satiety.
+Incorporate healthy fats from sources like nuts, seeds, avocados, or olive oil to enhance flavor and promote satiety.
+For satisfaction, pick 1-2 sources of healthy fats.

 10 Easy Protein-Packed Winter Breakfast Ideas